-There are probably more gated communities in the United States than in any country of the world.
-They take many shapes and forms but they all have the same foundation, which is that with enough wealth you can buy your way out of neighbourhoods in which you feel threatened.
+There are probably more gated communities in the United States than in any country in the world.
+They take many shapes and forms, but they all have the same foundation, which is that with enough wealth, you can buy your way out of neighbourhoods in which you feel threatened.
 These places are not for Walmart sales associates or Amazon order pickers.

-Numbeo measures living conditions in many of the world’s cities; one of its indices is crime.
-The group says the most crime-ridden city in the world in 2020 is Caracas, Venezuela with a rating of 84.57.
-São Paulo, Brazil checks in as 22nd, with a rating of 70.67.
+Numbeo is an organization that measures living conditions in many of the world’s cities; one of its indices is crime.
+The group says the most crime-ridden city in the world in 2021 is Caracas, Venezuela with a rating of 84.247.
+São Paulo, Brazil checks in as 22nd, with a rating of 70.21.
 For comparison, here are some U.S. cities:

 São Paulo’s crime rate has been dropping in recent years, but not enough for the folks who live in Alphaville.

 Construction of Alphaville began in the 1970s as the urban blight of congestion and crime rose in São Paulo.
 It’s a community that appeals to people who have money and an understandable wish to hang on to it.

 There are about 20,000 residences in Alphaville, along with businesses, sports and social clubs, bars, restaurants, golf courses, and schools.
 The folk who live there also have the comfort of knowing there’s a perimeter wall and security fences to keep out the unsavoury elements.